Haradrim/rust-notes/README.md

 **String slices**

-> NOTE: the type that signifies a string slice is written as `&str`
+> Note: the type that signifies a string slice is written as `&str`

 ```rust
 let s = String::from("hello world");